-Bank Negara Malaysia decided to maintain the Overnight Policy Rate ("OPR") at 2.75% in its Monetary Policy Committee meetings on 19 January and 9 March 2023.
-At the current OPR level, the monetary policy remains accommodative and supportive of economic growth.
+Bank Negara Malaysia maintained its Overnight Policy Rate ("OPR") at 3.00% in both its Monetary Policy Committee meetings on 24 January 2024 and 7 March 2024.
+At the current OPR level, the monetary policy stance is in line with the health of the economy and remains supportive of economic growth.